Pilot Butte (Oregon)

 Pilot Butte is a cinder cone that was created from an extinct volcano located in Bend, Oregon.
 It is a cinder cone butte which rises nearly 500 ft above the surrounding plains.
 Bend is one of six cities in the United States to have a volcano within its boundaries.
-The other examples are Mount Tabor in Portland, Oregon, Jackson Volcano in Jackson, Mississippi, Diamond Head in Honolulu, Glassford Hill in Prescott Valley and Pilot Knob in Austin, Texas.
+The other examples are Mount Tabor in Portland, Oregon, Jackson Volcano in Jackson, Mississippi, Diamond Head in Honolulu, Glassford Hill in Prescott Valley, Arizona and Pilot Knob in Austin, Texas.

 The 114.22 acre Pilot Butte State Scenic Viewpoint, presented as a gift to the State of Oregon in 1928, is a Bend icon.
 Pilot Butte itself is a popular hiking destination with two trails to the summit, each gaining about 490 ft in elevation.
 There is also a 1.8 mile trail around the base of the butte.
 A scenic road also winds up and around the cone.
 In 2018, the park was the most visited Oregon state park east of the Cascade Mountains.
 From the top, the entire city of Bend is visible, as well as several major Cascade peaks including Mount Bachelor, Broken Top, and the Three Sisters, located about 20 mi to the west.
 Bend launches fireworks from Pilot Butte every Independence Day.